Bolwarra Heights

 Bolwarra Heights demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Bolwarra Heights' educational attainment is notably higher than broader averages.
-Among residents aged 15+, 26.7% have university qualifications, surpassing the SA4 region's 15.2% and the SA3 area's 17.6%.
-University graduates comprise 18.8%, with postgraduate qualifications at 4.5% and graduate diplomas at 3.4%.
-Vocational credentials are held by 40.8% of residents aged 15+, including advanced diplomas (12.2%) and certificates (28.6%).
+Bolwarra Heights' educational attainment is notably high.
+Among residents aged 15 and above, 26.7% have university qualifications, compared to 15.2% in the broader SA4 region and 17.6% in the SA3 area.
+Bachelor degrees are the most common at 18.8%, followed by postgraduate qualifications (4.5%) and graduate diplomas (3.4%).
+Vocational credentials are also prevalent, with 40.8% of residents holding them, including advanced diplomas (12.2%) and certificates (28.6%).

 Educational participation is high, with 34.1% currently enrolled in formal education.
 This includes 13.0% in primary education, 10.1% in secondary education, and 4.7% pursuing tertiary education.